mmesiti/2025-04-07-KIT/index.md

 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

+This course aims to teach basic lab skills for research computing.
+It is a hands-on training that covers the core skills needed to be productive in a small research team.
+Short tutorials alternate with practical exercises, and all instruction is done via live coding.
+This workshop is intended for people who have no to little knowledge about the tools that are introduced.

+The workshop will cover the following lessons:
+  - Automating tasks with the Unix Shell
+  - Programming with Python
+  - Version Control with Git

 {% comment %}
 Check DC curriculum